KatGerMak/alx-system_engineering-devops/0x00-shell_basics/README.md

 Description of scripts
-"0-current_working_directory" prints the path name of the current working directory "1-listit" displays the contents if the current directory
+0-current_working_directory prints the path name of the current working directory "1-listit" displays the contents if the current directory "2-bring_me_home" changes working directory to home directory